hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   For global HTTP(S) or TCP/SSL load balancing, the default is UTILIZATION.
 Valid values are UTILIZATION, RATE (for HTTP(S)) and CONNECTION (for TCP/SSL).
-  This cannot be used for internal load balancing.

 * `capacity_scaler` -
   (Optional)